liandd/Chrome_css_files/README.md

 - about:support

-and look for profile folder, click on it and then create a directory - "chrome".
+and look for profile folder, click on it and then create a directory

+- "chrome"

-Once you done that, add the userChrome.css and userContent.css, close your current Firefox Session and enjoy
+Once you done that, add the userChrome.css and userContent.css into chrome folder, close your current Firefox Session and enjoy.